AvantiVarude/resnet18_hyperparam_wandb/README.md

-# Part 1: Training a ResNet18 Model for Classification on Even Classes of CIFAR-10 using Weights and Biases (Wandb) in Colab
+# PART 1: Training a ResNet18 Model for Classification on Even Classes of CIFAR-10 using Weights and Biases (Wandb) in Colab

 ## Monitoring Training Progress with Weights and Biases (Wandb)